Mid West Music Fest announces lineup of 70 artists for 2-day May event in Winona

 Friday headliner NNAMDÏ, a Chicago-based multi-instrumentalist, producer and songwriter whose work spans pop, post-punk and hip-hop was named Chicagoan of the year in 2020.
 Minnesota indie pop artist and Saturday headliner Your Smith returns to the festival with a fusion of Minneapolis and Los Angeles sounds for the first time since headlining in 2014.

-Seven Winona venues including Levee Park, No Name Bar, Island City Brewing Company, Peter's Biergarten and The Eagles Club will host performances including Minnesota acts Nur-D, Gully Boys and Early Eyes; local Winona artists Texas Toast, the Ultrasounds and Sheep for Wheat; and festival staples including The People Brothers Band, We Are The Willows and Sleeping Jesus.
+Seven Winona venues, including Levee Park, No Name Bar, Island City Brewing Co., Peter’s Biergarten and The Eagles Club will host performances, including Minnesota acts Nur-D, Gully Boys and Early Eyes; local Winona artists Texas Toast, the Ultrasounds and Sheep for Wheat; and festival staples, including The People Brothers Band, We Are The Willows and Sleeping Jesus.
 The full lineup can be found at www.midwestmusicfest.org.

 People are also reading…